Regaining your independence (reablement)

 • going out locally and shopping

-• maintaining contact with family, friends and the community
+• maintaining contact with family, friends and local groups and services

 The Social Care Institute for Excellence (SCIE) provides a useful guide for carers and families that explains what reablement is and includes a number of short videos about reablement.